mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2020/network/edge/md/check.md

 ;; ANSWER SECTION:
 mohansun-ea-02-dev-ed.my.salesforce.com.
 10 IN CNAME na111.my.salesforce.com.
-;; If Edge is enables you will see a line similar to the following line ;; na111.my.salesforce.com.
+;; If Edge is enabled you will see a line similar to the following line ;; na111.my.salesforce.com.
 298 IN	CNAME	n.edge2.salesforce.com. <----------------------

 na111.my.salesforce.com.
 10	IN	CNAME	na111-ia2.my.salesforce.com.